ADA-research/Sparkle/CONTRIBUTING.md

 3. Make sure the examples relevant to the changes execute correctly (see the `.sh` files in `Examples/`).

 ## Release protocol
-When releasing a new version of Sparkle to the `main` branch, the protocol below should be followed.
+When releasing a new version (including bugfix versions) of Sparkle to the `main` branch, the protocol below should be followed.
 First the checks should be performed.
 If at any step anything fails, it should first be fixed and then ALL checks should be performed again from scratch, starting from point 1.

 ### Checks
 1. Freshly install the conda environment.
 Remove the old one with `conda env remove -n sparkle` and create it again with `conda env create -f environment.yml`